Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Determine if ingame messages (information about pickups, kills etc.) will be rendered in game.
+Determine if in-game messages (information about pickups, kills, etc.) will be rendered in the game.

 Default value: false